Infrastructure

 • Human-readable documentation

 Documentation is written for real readers.
-If it can’t be explained clearly, it’s not finished.
+If it cannot be explained clearly, it is not finished.

 Supports onboarding and review.